ILLUVRSE/Main/ai-infra/README.md

 # AI & Infrastructure — Core Module

 ## # Purpose
-This directory contains the AI & Infrastructure artifacts for ILLUVRSE: model registry, training/fine-tuning pipelines, dataset lineage, model serving, drift detection, ModelOps, and cost-aware compute orchestration.
-This module enables reproducible model lifecycles, safe production promotion, and auditable model provenance.
+AI & Infrastructure provides the model registry, training orchestration, reproducible training runs, serving stack, promotion pipelines, canaries and rollback, drift detection, and artifact governance required by the platform.
+All model artifacts and promotions must be traceable and signed.

 ## # Location
-All files for the AI & Infrastructure module live under:
+All files for AI & Infrastructure live under:

-~/ILLUVRSE/Main/ai-infra/
+`~/ILLUVRSE/Main/ai-infra/`

 ## # Files in this module
-- `ai-infra-spec.md` — core specification covering responsibilities, APIs, models, training & serving patterns, governance, and acceptance criteria (already present).
+- `ai-infra-spec.md` — design doc and responsibilities.
 - `README.md` — this file.
-- `deployment.md` — deployment & infra guidance (to be created).
+- `deployment.md` — infra and deployment guidance (to be created).
-- `api.md` — API surface and examples (to be created).
-- `acceptance-criteria.md` — testable checks for AI infra (to be created).
+- `acceptance-criteria.md` — acceptance tests (already present).
-- `.gitignore` — local ignores for runtime files (to be created).
+- `model-registry/` — (to be created) registry API and metadata store.

 ## # How to use this module
-1. Read `ai-infra-spec.md` to understand the full model lifecycle: dataset lineage, reproducible training, artifact registration, promotion gates, serving and drift detection.
+1. Read `ai-infra-spec.md` and `ai-infra/acceptance-criteria.md`.
+The acceptance criteria require deterministic training runs, model registry lineage, secure promotion and signing, canary + rollback strategies, drift detection, checkpointing, and compliance with SentinelNet policies.
-2. Implement the model registry, training orchestration, artifact storage, and serving APIs following the spec.
-Ensure every production promotion is gated, signed, and audited.
-3. Integrate with Kernel, SentinelNet, Reasoning Graph, Eval Engine, Resource Allocator, Agent Manager, and Finance for provenance, policy checks, allocations, and cost accounting.
-4. Enforce PII, licensing, and safety rules during dataset registration, training, and promotion.
-Record all relevant provenance and audit events.
+2. Implement pipelines that:
+   * Record full provenance for training (codeRef, container digest, dependency manifest, dataset checksums, hyperparams, seed, environment).
+   * Store model artifacts in immutable storage with artifact checksum and signed manifest.
+   * Register models in the model registry with lineage, metrics, and signerId.
+   * Enforce SentinelNet gating and require ManifestSignature for promotion to staging/prod.
+   * Support canary rollouts, automatic rollback on regressions, and drift detection with retrain suggestions.

 ## # Security & governance
-- Use KMS/HSM for model signing and artifact integrity proofs.
+- KMS/HSM for signing and key management.
-- Enforce SentinelNet policy checks for dataset usage, PII, export controls, and safety.
-- Require multisig for promotion of high-risk models or changes to governance-critical model families.
+- SentinelNet clearance required for promotions; multisig for high-risk promotions.
-- Emit AuditEvents for every important model lifecycle action (register, train, evaluate, promote, deploy, retrain).

-## # Audit & compliance
-- Every training run, evaluation, promotion and deployment must be auditable with canonicalized metadata (codeRef, env, seed, dataset checksums, hyperparams, artifact checksums).
-- Model promotions to production must be accompanied by ManifestSignature and recorded in Kernel’s audit bus.
+- Secure handling of datasets (PII detection, legal hold) and artifact immutability.

 ## # Acceptance & sign-off
-The AI & Infrastructure module is accepted when:
-- Training runs are reproducible and recorded with full provenance.
-- Model registry supports signed promotions and lineage queries.
-- Serving supports canary/A-B rollouts and automatic rollback on regressions.
-- Drift detection and retrain suggestions function and integrate with Eval/Resource Allocator.
+AI & Infra is accepted when all items in `ai-infra/acceptance-criteria.md` pass in staging: reproducible training, model registry & lineage, secure promotion and signing, serving canary/rollback, drift detection, and audit integration.

 Final approver: **Ryan (SuperAdmin)**.
-Security Engineer and ML Lead must review model signing, PII handling, and resource accounting.
+Security Engineer and ML Lead must sign off.

 ## # Next single step
-Create `deployment.md` for the AI & Infrastructure module (one file).
-When you’re ready, reply **“next”** and I’ll give the exact content for that single file.

----

-End of README.
+Create `deployment.md` that covers training cluster provisioning, model registry DB and API, artifact storage policies, and sign/verify flow with KMS/HSM.
+When ready, reply **“next-ai-infra”** and I’ll provide the file content.